 Steven Benjamin "Steve" Goodman (July 25, 1948 – September 20, 1984) was an American folk music singer-songwriter from Chicago, Illinois.
 Goodman was diagnosed with leukemia while attending college, and he set out to make the most of the time he had left to write music.
 A prolific writer, Goodman is best known for penning "City of New Orleans," a song made popular by Arlo Guthrie and Willie Nelson, for which Goodman won his first Grammy Award posthumously in 1985, with a second Grammy awarded to him in 1988 for Unfinished Business.
-Today, the Chicago Cubs professional baseball team plays "Go, Cubs, Go" at the conclusion of each home game, a song Goodman wrote for his beloved team.
+Today, the Chicago Cubs professional baseball team plays "Go, Cubs, Go" at the conclusion of every home game win, a song Goodman wrote for his beloved team.
 Steven Goodman is survived by his wife and three daughters.

 This entry is from Wikipedia, the user-contributed encyclopedia.
 It may not have been reviewed by professional editors and is licensed under an Attribution-ShareAlike Creative Commons License.
 If you find the biography content factually incorrect, defamatory or highly offensive you can edit this article at Wikipedia.
 Find out more about our use of this data.